 I’ve said that electromagnetic waves travel through space.
 Well space appears to have properties.
 It’s easy to think that these properties are embedded in space regardless of the presence of electromagnetic waves.
 But they may only be there as a consequence of electromagnetic waves being present.
 Who knows?
 Electromagnetic waves may only be the orderly fashion in which travelling photons present themselves.
 Check out Einstein’s view.

 The properties I am referring to are Permeability and Permittivity.
 These permit the formation of magnetic and electric fields respectively.
 This is a requirement for electromagnetic waves since they are made of both these fields.
-Their energy is perpetually oscillating within them as they travel along.
+Their energy is perpetually oscillating between them as they travel along.
 The properties that space has are seen as absolute because they cannot be reduced to lower values than these here:

 - Absolute Permeability of Free Space µ0 ≈ 4π × 10-7 H/m (henries per metre).
 This was redefined on 20th May 2019 and is now determined experimentally.
 Previously it was exactly that value.